Funding options for international students at University of Gloucestershire.

-All the information you need to apply to the University of Gloucestershire.
+All the information you need to apply to University of Gloucestershire.

-If you have a question about what life is really like at the University of Gloucestershire, you can speak to a current student.
+If you have a question about what life is really like at the UoG, you can speak to a current student.
 They’ll be happy to share their knowledge with you on anything from halls of residence to the best things to do in Gloucestershire in your free time.

 We understand that it can sometimes be difficult to work out what your qualifications match with in the UK education system, so the following country-specific information should help you decide which level of study is most appropriate for you.

 Please note that some courses may require higher entry requirements than the basic requirements described below (higher minimum results, interview, portfolio, work experience, etc.).

 Applicants are advised to also check individual course pages and to pay careful attention to the conditions stated in any offer letter they receive.

 Hong Kong Diploma of Secondary Education (HKDSE): A minimum score of 3 in compulsory subjects and two electives with HKDSE Mathematics Compulsory minimum grade 3.

 – For courses requiring A Level equivalent Mathematics, applicants must have taken and attained a minimum score of 4 in ‘Extended Maths’.

 – For BSc (Hons) Physiotherapy, applicants must obtain a 4 in HKDSE Biology.
 HKDSE English is not accepted to meet the English language requirement; only IELTS 7.0 overall with no less than 6.5 in any component will be accepted.
 Applicants must present a strong personal statement clearly demonstrating an understanding of the chosen subject career path and the skills required.
 For those with higher level qualifications strong evidence of a significant amount of Biology content (e.g. anatomy, physiology, biomechanics) with good grades is required.